“Get in.” Sarah nodded at the passenger seat.

 Sarah was driving the getaway car.

-And I had just robbed the last bank in America without video cameras.
+And I had just robbed the last bank in America without security cameras.

 The theft itself felt cowardly.